GuiSilva77/CompassUOL-SP-Challenge-03-Squad-3-Guilherme-Silva/README.md

 | PUT    | /products /:id                                               | Update a product by id                             |

 ### Users
-To manage the users, you will need to send a request to the products microservice.
+To manage the users, you will need to send a request to the user's microservice.
 The following endpoints are available:

 | Method | Endpoint                                                     | Description                                        |
 |--------|--------------------------------------------------------------|----------------------------------------------------|